stackbit-projects/kangyeonlee-72ee9/src/pages/portfolio/project-4.md

 ##### THE PROCESS

-### How it manages all advertisements and the profit would check clearly and simplify.
+### How it manages all advertisements and the profit would check clearly and simplify

 Our goal at ad Knowva was totally simplified to all control together on the dashboard.